 The Yema Wrismaster has had 3 kind of caseback.
 From left to right on the following picture:

 - Domed solid steel case.
 More common.
-However my favorite, with the most magnificent crest that Yema ever engraved on its watches.
+However my favorite, with probably the most magnificent crest that Yema ever engraved on its watches.

 - Flat case back.
 It equipped the manual winding Wrismasters